Elias4ever/Elias4ever/README.md

 - 👀 I’m interested in learn about create code specially in python
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on python projects to learn more about python and django.
-- 📫 How to reach me ...
+- 📫 Please, feel free to write to me for any questions.

 <!---
 Elias4ever/Elias4ever is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.